Time for Congress to eliminate U.S. Institute of Peace

 ###

-May 16, 2019, Fairfax, Va.–Americans for Limited Government President Rick Manning today issued the following statement in support of President Donald Trump’s immigration plan:
+Aug.
+30, 2019, Fairfax, Va.—Americans for Limited Government President Rick Manning today issued the following statement urging Congress to act promptly on the USMCA trade deal as soon as President Donald Trump submits it to Congress:

 Interview Availability: Please contact Americans for Limited Government at 703-383-0880 ext.
 1 or at media@limitgov.org.